 HTTP Host header attacks

 In this section, we'll discuss how misconfigurations and flawed business logic can expose websites to a variety of attacks via the HTTP Host header.
-We'll outline the high-level methodology for identifying Host header vulnerabilities and demonstrate how you can exploit them.
-Finally, we'll provide some general guidance on how you can protect your own websites against these kinds of attacks.
+We'll outline the high-level methodology for identifying websites that are vulnerable to HTTP Host header attacks and demonstrate how you can exploit this for the following kinds of attacks:

 What is the HTTP Host header?